Learning about the various aspects of a listing agent before finding one is key.

 No contract commitment: Being able to cancel the agreement you sign with a listing agent before its expiration date (without owing any commissions) demonstrates confidence in their ability to deliver results.
 This is why we include it as part of our agent screening process when matching a seller with a top listing agent in their area.

-Selecting the right listing agent
+Selecting a listing agent

 As with any profession, there are some who excel at what they do and others who don’t.